-Since we live in an automated society, it should come as no surprise that your ability to repay your mortgage boils down to a single number.
+Because our world is so automated, it should come as no surprise that your creditworthiness boils down to one number.

-Credit reporting agencies use your loan payment history in order to compile this score.
+Credit reporting agencies use your history of paying loans in order to compile your FICO score.

-The three agencies use slightly different formulas to build a credit score.
-The original FICO score was developed by Fair Isaac and Company.
+Experian, TransUnion, and Equifax, the three major credit reporting agencies, each have a proprietary formula for building your credit score.
+The original FICO was developed by Fair Isaac and Company.

-While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to determine your score:
+Experian uses this model and calls its score FICO.
+Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
+While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following in building your credit score:

-- Your Credit History - How many years have you had credit?
+- Credit History - How many years have you had credit?

-- Your Credit Card Balances - How many accounts?
+- Balances on your Credit Cards - How many accounts do you hold?
 How much do you owe?

 - Credit Inquiries - How many times have lenders pulled your credit report for the purpose of lending you money?

-These factors are assigned weights based on the formula being used.
+Each of these is assigned a value and a weight.
 The results are added up and distilled into a single number.
-Credit scores range from 300 to 800.
-Higher is always better.
-Most home buyers likely find their FICO scores falling between 620 and 800.
+FICO scores can be as low as 300 and as high as 800.
+Higher scores are better.
+Typical home buyers will likely find their scores between 620 and 800.

-What can you do about your FICO score?
-Unfortunately, not much.
-Since the credit score is entirely based on your lifelong credit history, it's hard to significantly improve the number with quick fixes.
-(Of course you must remove incorrect data on your credit report.)
+Unfortunately, there isn't a lot you can do to immediately improve your credit score.
+Because the score is entirely based on a lifetime of credit history, it's very difficult to make a significant change in the number with quick fixes.
+(Of course you can and should have incorrect items removed from your credit report.)

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.